-We expect all the agencies we use to comply with UK employment law/practices, and in certain cases we undertake checks on them.
+We expect all the agencies we use to comply with UK employment law/practices.

-The agencies we use operate within UK employment law when supplying people to work on our premises, which in the past year has included the supply of packaging operatives at our former breweries, drivers of our vehicles, security guards at our former depots, door staff at our pubs, as well as kitchen workers and cleaners.
+The agencies we use operate within UK employment law when supplying people to work on our premises which, in the past year, has included door staff at our pubs, as well as kitchen workers and cleaners.

 We continue to form long-term relationships with these agencies so we can improve our understanding of their businesses in order to identify/mitigate against any modern slavery risks.

 During the tendering of our suppliers we carry out due diligence in order to understand how their employees are treated, and how they source their own services, goods and resources.
 We also communicate to them how we expect workers to be treated.
-Marston’s expects its key suppliers to follow the Corporate Code of Ethics published by CIPS (Chartered Institute of Procurement & Supply) www.cips.org/en-GB/who-we-are/governance/cips-code-of-conduct/.
-Our new food information system in development (Smart Supplier – see below) will ask suppliers to confirm that they work to the Code of Ethics.
+Marston’s follows the Corporate Code of Ethics published by CIPS (Chartered Institute of Procurement & Supply).

 The Code sets out the values, business culture and practices which all organisations should adopt.
 The Code requires a commitment to the eradication of unethical business practices, including bribery, fraud, corruption and human rights abuses, such as modern slavery and child labour.